 Our Vice President and Chief Financial Officer, Secretary and Treasurer, Richard Steinhart, joined us in April 2006.
 Mr. Steinhart's initial compensation, including base salary and stock option package, was primarily based upon such factors as his prior business experience and the Company's overall compensation philosophy.
 Mr. Steinhart received a base salary and a stock option grant for the purchase of 100,000 shares of common stock at an exercise price of \$5.82 per share.
 In accordance with our policy, these options were priced at the closing price on the date of grant as determined by the compensation committee.
-As is consistent throughout our executive ranks, Mr. Steinhart's options vest both over time and with the attainment of several corporate-wide milestones, as follows: 8,000 options vested immediately upon hiring; 32,000 options vesting annually over a period of four years; 40,000 options vesting upon completion of a corporate fundraising with gross proceeds of more than \$10 million; and 20,000 options vesting upon the Company receiving FDA approval of its PMA application for MelaFind®.
+As is consistent throughout our executive ranks, Mr. Steinhart's options vested both over time and with the attainment of milestones.
+This grant expired April 24, 2011.

-Effective March 1, 2008, and in accordance with the Company's pay-for-performance plan, Mr. Steinhart received a salary increase to \$215,000 and was awarded a \$30,000 discretionary cash bonus in 2008.
-In August 2009, in accordance with the Company's pay-for-performance plan, Mr. Steinhart received a base salary increase to \$218,500, effective as of March 1, 2009.
+In 2009, in accordance with the Company's pay-for-performance plan, Mr. Steinhart received a base salary increase to \$218,500, effective as of March 1, 2009.
 Mr. Steinhart was awarded a discretionary bonus of \$10,000 in December of 2009.
-In May 2010, in accordance with the Company's pay-for-performance plan, Mr. Steinhart received a base salary increase to \$221,800, effective as of March 1, 2010.
+In 2010, in accordance with the Company's pay-for-performance plan, Mr. Steinhart received a base salary increase to \$221,800, effective as of March 1, 2010.
 Mr. Steinhart was awarded a discretionary bonus of \$10,000 in 2010.
 In 2010, Mr. Steinhart also received an option grant for the purchase of 16,500 shares of our common stock at an exercise price of \$6.38, the closing price on the day of the grant, with vesting as follows: 4,125 shares vest annually over a period of five years and 12,375 shares vest upon placement of the first 200 MelaFind® commercial systems.
+In 2011 Mr. Steinhart received a discretionary bonus of \$10,000.
+On April 25, 2011, Mr. Steinhart was awarded a stock option grant for 100,000 shares at an exercise price of \$3.81, of which 80,000 shares vested immediately and 20,000 shares vested upon FDA approval of our MelaFind® PMA.